khulnasoft/integrations-core/docs/proposals/integrations_release_cycle.md

 - validate manifest file is valid (both JSON format and contents)
 - validate metadata (same as manifest)
 - validate service-checks (same as manifest)
-- unit and integrations test + test coverage (the Datadog Agent is not involved)
+- unit and integrations test + test coverage (the Khulnasoft Agent is not involved)
 - benchmarks (at the moment they don't fail but we could stop a release if a slowdown is found)

 Unit and integration tests are **not** enough to ensure an integration can run